How to Write Your First CV Straight Out of School | Beginner’s Guide

 • Any mention of your personal life or politics

 There is no single answer to this question as it will vary depending on your skills and experiences.
-However, there are some general tips that you can follow to make sure your CV is the best it can be:
+However, there are some general tips we cover in another blog that you can follow to make your CV stand out, regardless of whether you lack the right work experience.

 Once you are happy with your CV, I would recommend showing it to a friend or family member to review.
 They can then provide feedback on certain aspects.
-If you can send it to multiple as not every recruiter will be the same so the more people you show, the more opinions you will get to help better your CV.
+If you can, send it to multiple people, as not every recruiter will be the same.
+The more people you show, the more opinions you will get to help better your CV.

-The next step may be trivial but you would be surprised at how important it is.
+The next step may be trivia, but you would be surprised at how important it is.

-The most common and basic mistake is to save it as a basic word document or PowerPoint file.
-When you send it, these files can leave a very basic impression on the recruiter, they perceive it as a lack of effort not to follow through and can prejudice your application.
+The most common and basic mistake is to save it as a basic Microsoft Word document or PowerPoint file.
+When you send these file types can leave a very basic impression on the recruiter; they perceive it as a lack of effort not to follow through and can prejudice your application.

 When you have finished your final draft, remember to save the file as a PDF.
 If you need help on how to do that, you can find it by clicking here.